gabrielmarcano/fend-capstone/README.md

 ## Dependencies

 The project uses Node.JS (16.13) to create a Express server for the app.
-It also uses the following modules: Express, Webpack, Jest.
+It also uses the following modules: Express, Webpack, Jest, Babel, DotEnv.